-All laboratories performing environmental analytical measurements in support of DOE's Environmental Management (DOE-EM) activities must participate in MAPEP.
-This intercomparison program is an integral component of the DOE-EM Laboratory Management Division's QA program, ensuring that laboratories provide DOE-EM with defensible, accurate data.
+All laboratories performing environmental analytical measurements in support of DOE's Environmental Management (DOE-EM) activities must participate in Mixed Analyte Performance Evaluation Program (MAPEP).
+This intercomparison program is an integral component of the DOE-EM Laboratory Management Division's QA program, ensuring laboratories provide DOE-EM with defensible, accurate data.
 The Radiological and Environmental Sciences Library twice a year prepares, characterizes, and distributes MAPEP proficiency samples, which contain environmentally important and compliance-required constituents in representative matrices.
 The samples include air filter, soil, vegetation, and water matrices with stable inorganic, organic, and radioactive elements representative of those found at DOE sites.
-The MAPEP rounds conducted during 2022 were MAPEP 46 and 47.
-The SRS Environmental Laboratory participated in the two MAPEP studies, receiving acceptable results for 100% of results on MAPEP Series 44 and 100% on MAPEP Series 45.
+The MAPEP rounds conducted during 2023 were MAPEP 48 and 49.
+The SRS Environmental Laboratory participated in the two MAPEP studies, receiving acceptable results for 100% of results on MAPEP Series 48 and 97% acceptable results for water, air, vegetation, and soil analytes in MAPEP Series 49.

-One SRS subcontracted laboratory participated in MAPEP Series 47 and had acceptable results in 97% of the water and soil matrices.
+One SRS subcontracted laboratory participated in MAPEP Series 48 and had acceptable results in 97% of the water and soil matrices.
 SRS sent all applicable environmental samples to the subcontracted laboratory, which continued to successfully participate in the MAPEP program.

-When a laboratory fails an analysis, it will develop corrective actions for that failed analysis to prevent a reoccurrence.
+In the case of less than 100% reported proficiency, laboratories develop corrective actions for failed analyses.
 These corrective actions may include modifying procedures for preparing and analyzing samples.